Mahomes again betting favorite for NFL MVP

 Kansas City Chiefs quarterback Patrick Mahomes, a 66-1 long shot to start the season, is once again the favorite to be the NFL MVP.

-Mahomes, 23, is now listed at minus-155 to win the award, and he supplanted New Orleans Saints quarterback Drew Brees as the betting favorite this week at both DraftKings and William Hill U.K.
+Mahomes, 23, is now listed at minus-155 to win the award, and he has supplanted New Orleans Saints quarterback Drew Brees as the betting favorite this week at both DraftKings and William Hill U.K.

 Brees, now at plus-135, had become the favorite during the Saints' 10-game win streak.

-"Mahomes (was) 66-to-1 and is now -155.
+"Mahomes [was] 66-to-1 and is now -155.
 That'll tell you something right there," DraftKings director of sportsbook operations Johnny Avello told ESPN's Doug Kezirian, adding that Mahomes presents the largest liability to the house.
-"You have to look at what (opponents) he has, moving forward.
+"You have to look at what [opponents] he has, moving forward.
 Chargers.
 Seahawks.
 Raiders.
 It looks like he should be able to add to the stats."

 "Brees' stats are really good," Avello said.
 "This is voted on, so could be some sentimental reasons in here for Brees."

-He is just the latest long shot that has posed a threat to sportsbooks.
+He is just the latest long shot who has posed a threat to sportsbooks.
 Oklahoma's Kyler Murray won the Heisman Trophy last weekend as a 30-1 underdog from the offseason.

-"(Award futures) are some of the toughest odds to make.
-It seems like when (sportsbooks) make money, you make a little.
+"[Award futures] are some of the toughest odds to make.
+It seems like when [sportsbooks] make money, you make a little.
 When you lose, you lose pretty significantly," Avello said.
-"The bettors get a handle on somebody early in the game, like Mahomes and Lamar Jackson (2016 Heisman Trophy winner as a 100-1 long shot), and they get them at a decent price."
+"The bettors get a handle on somebody early in the game, like Mahomes and Lamar Jackson [2016 Heisman Trophy winner as a 100-1 long shot], and they get them at a decent price."

 Quarterback Philip Rivers (25-1) also has never won the MVP award and could make some noise with a Chargers win over the Chiefs on Thursday.
 With that outcome, Avello said he would reduce Rivers' odds to 7-1 and raise Mahomes' to 3-1.